 - Heat is released outside through the condenser

-The evaporator coil is crucial for cooling.
-As warm air passes over it, the coil absorbs heat, creating condensation - like water droplets on cold glass.
 The condensation drips into a drain pan below the coil.
 From there, it flows through the condensate drain line to the outside.
 This removes excess moisture from your home.If these parts don't work, water can leak.
-A clogged drain line is a common cause, and regular cleaning helps prevent this issue.

 Air conditioners can leak water due to various issues.
 Here are the main reasons for this problem and how to address them.